Ashok161/React-App/README.md

 - **Dynamic Table Structures:**
   The right sidebar displays table schemas in visually separated, rounded boxes, including the data type for each column.
 - **CSV Export:**
-  Query results can be exported to CSV using a comma delimiter to ensure proper column separation.
+  Query results can be exported to CSV file format for further use.

 ---